Last updated June 2026

 How long is the Island Bay Cycleway?

-The cycleway is 1.7 km, running along The Parade between Shorland Park and Wakefield Park.
+The cycleway measures 1.7 km along The Parade between Shorland Park and Wakefield Park.

 Why was the Island Bay Cycleway controversial?

-Can I get to the south coast walking tracks from the Island Bay Cycleway?
+Can I connect to walking tracks from the cycleway?

-Yes — Island Bay is the eastern starting point for Wellington’s south coast walkways.
-The South Coast Track runs west from Island Bay toward Owhiro Bay and Red Rocks.
+Yes.
+Island Bay is the southern terminus of the Southern Walkway and the starting point for coastal tracks heading west toward Owhiro Bay and Red Rocks.